 It has been found that most of the businesses respond to only negative reviews and never respond back to positive responses.
-Leaving responses to the positive reviews shows that your customers mean a lot to you and you care for them.
+Responding to negative reviews is certainly necessary to restore your reputation online.
+However, you can also show that you care for your customers by responding to their positive reviews.
 This will also help you build trust with potential customers.
 Websites like Yelp don’t allow you to reply to customers who have left positive review.
 So, avoid such sites for replying and go for those that allow you to praise your happy customers.

 Responding Bad Reviews Can Harm Your Reputation